kvkr/kavitha.app/data/projects/urban-governance.md

 ## Urban Governance

-The prompt for this project was my volunteer experience for on-going public strike against the flyover that would demolish so many trees in the city.
-After some initial conversations with few activists, I chose to work on this topic of urban governance for a studio course to apply system thinking principles to design.
+I was volunteering for an on-going public strike against a flyover that would likely uproot significant trees from the city.
+After few initial conversations with the activists, I chose the topic of urban governance for the system thinking course.

 |              |                                                                                                                     |
 | ------------ | ------------------------------------------------------------------------------------------------------------------- |